anfly0/exBankID/README.md

   # Defaults to ExBankID.Http.Default
   http_client: MyApp.Http.Client

+  # Using a custom json handler.
+Should be a module that implements ExBankID.Json.Handler.
+  # Defaults to ExBankID.Json.Default
+  json_handler: MyApp.Json.Handler

   # The path to the client cert file used to authenticate with the BankID API
   # Defaults to the test cert in the assets directory.
   cert_file: "/path/to/cert/file.pem"